quantenschaum/proximity2/README.md

 proximity:
   home: # name of the proximity entity
     zone: home # name of monitored zone
-    ignored: # list of names of zones, tracked entities are ignored if they are in any if these zone
+    ignored: # list of zone names, tracked entities are ignored if they are in any if these zones
       - work
     devices: # list of ids of entities to track
       - person.bob